vercel/next.js/docs/advanced-features/open-telemetry.md

 ## Getting Started

+OpenTelemetry is extensible but setting it up properly can be quite verbose.
+That's why we prepared a simple package `@vercel/otel` that helps you get started quickly.
+It's not extensible and you should configure OpenTelemetry manually you need to customize your setup.

+### Using `@vercel/otel`

-To get started, you must install the required packages:
+To get started, you must install `@vercel/otel`:

 ```bash
 npm install @vercel/otel
 ```

-Next, create a custom [`instrumentation.ts`](./instrumentation.md) file in the root of the project:
+Next, create a custom [`instrumentation.ts`](https://nextjs.org/docs/advanced-features/instrumentation) file in the root of the project:

 ```ts
 // instrumentation.ts